-A more in-depth description of the Study Area will be included in the PSS and Application.
-For purposes of this PIP, the Study Area has been defined conservatively based on a Facility Area that is anticipated to be larger than the ultimate footprint of the Facility.
+A more in-depth description of the Study Area will be included in the PSS and Application, and it should be noted that the extent of the Study Area may be expanded for certain studies (e.g., visual impact assessment).
+For the purposes of this PIP Plan, the Study Area has been defined conservatively based on a Facility Area that is anticipated to be larger than the ultimate footprint of the Facility.
 As the Article 10 process continues, specific Facility component locations will be identified and shared with the general public, stakeholders and all affected agencies.
 It is presumed that any potential alternatives would be located within the communities identified herein.